AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/Events/events.md

 ## Next step
 Congratulations on the successful completion of this tutorial!
 As a next step check the code from [main](https://github.com/swanky-dapps/nft/) branch for the repository used for this tutorial.
 There you can enhance your knowledge on:
-- better unit test coverage
+- Better unit test coverage.
-- several new methods
+- Several new methods.
-- end-to-end test
+- End-to-end test.
-- better error handling
+- Better error handling.